“Our need to connect is as fundamental as our need for food or water.” -Matthew Lieberman, PhD

-Offering Yoga & Wellness for all Stages of Life.
+Offering a Therapeutic approach to Yoga and Well Being.
 Yoga and wellness is a process of self-exploration that clears mental obstacles and false identities, offering a direct experience of who we are at our deepest level.

 Our Company Values:

 · We nurture a heart-centered studio that raises the intention of love.

 · Our approach to wellness nurtures the body, mind, and soul - the whole person.